Going to an Enduro Race could just be the perfect weekend getaway, if:

 Progressive Overload.
 This is a fancy way of saying that you will increase the difficulty of an exercise as you get stronger.
 Difficulty could mean chosing a heavier weight, doing more repetitions or moving the weight more slowly, hence increasing time the muscle is under tension.
 So if you do 8 repetitions (reps) of a certain exercise with 5kg weights today, maybe next time you will do 9 or 10 reps.
 And the week after you might try to lift 7kgs, but maybe only manage 6 reps.
 Until one day you lift 100kgs.
 Or not, but you get the idea.

 Recovery.
 If you work the same muscle heavily seven days a week, when is it going to regenerate and grow?
 Muscles take 48-72 hours to recover from intense strength training.
-If the idea is to overwork the muscle to break it, so it regrows stronger and bigger, you need to rest the muscles.
+If the idea is to overwork the muscle to break it, so its fibres regrow stronger and bigger, you need to give it rest.

-My good friend and gym role model suggested a 3-day split: Back Day, Leg Day, Shoulder/Chest/Arms Day.
+My good friend and gym role model suggested a 3-day split: Back/Shoulder Day, Leg/Abs Day, Chest/Arms Day.
 You basically split the body into 3 parts in a way that minimizes overlap in muscle activation, promoting better recovery and muscle growth.
 There is a lot of info online about a closely related approach called Pull-Push-Legs.

 I dove right in and have been using it with a few variations for nearly two years now!
 I love that I go to the gym only 3 days a week, having other days for my yoga, forest walks, and my weekends for trips and fun.
 (I’ll share more info on the program and how I’ve kept it interesting for almost two years in an upcoming post).